Buffered Streaming Graph Partitioning: Experimental Evaluation

-The results show that HeiStream outperforms all the competitor algorithms regarding solution quality for most instances.
-Notably, HeiStream computes partitions with considerably lower edge-cut in comparison to the one-pass algorithms for 4 out of the tested graphs: uk-2005, sk-2005, uk-2007-05, and RHG1.
-For the social networks soc-friendster and twitter7, HeiStream is the best for all instances except one, but the improvement over Fennel and LDG is not so large as in the other instances.
+The results show that \AlgName{HeiStream} outperforms all the competitor algorithms regarding solution quality for most instances.
+Notably, \AlgName{HeiStream} computes partitions with considerably lower edge-cut in comparison to the one-pass algorithms for 4 out of the tested graphs: uk-2005, sk-2005, uk-2007-05, and RHG1.
+For the social networks soc-friendster and twitter7, \AlgName{HeiStream} is the best for all instances, but the improvement over \AlgName{Fennel} and \AlgName{LDG} is not so large as in the other instances.
 One outlier can be seen on the network RHG2.
-While HeiStream produces fairly small edge-cut values, which are all below $0.7\%$, Fennel does outperform both and LDG improves solution quality even further.
-Regarding running time, we see once again the same behavior observed in Section~\ref{sec:huge_graphs}.
-Namely, the running time of HeiStream does not change considerably as $k$ increases while the running times of Fennel and LDG increase roughly in the same proportion as $k$.
-The only unexpected running time obtained with HeiStream is associated with twitter7 for $k=256$.
-We found out that the cause of this behavior is the fact that, for this particular instance, HeiStream useed around 1GB of virtual memory during its execution.
-Furthermore, note that the running time of Fennel increases to the point in which it becomes higher than the running time of HeiStream for 5 out of the 8 huge graphs tested.
+While \AlgName{HeiStream} produces fairly small edge-cut values, which are all below $0.7\%$, \AlgName{Fennel} does outperform both and \AlgName{LDG} improves solution quality even further on this instance.
+Furthermore, note that the running time of \AlgName{Fennel} increases with increasing $k$ to the point in which it becomes higher than the running time of \AlgName{HeiStream} for 5 out of the 8 huge graphs tested. \paragraph*{Memory Consumption.} We now shortly review the amount of memory needed by the streaming algorithms under consideration.
+First of all note that the memory of \AlgName{HeiStream} depends on the size of the buffer that is used.
+If the buffer only contains one node, then the memory requirements match those of \AlgName{Fennel} and \AlgName{LDG}.
+Here, we measure the memory consumption of \AlgName{HeiStream} for various buffer sizes and compare it to \AlgName{Fennel} and \AlgName{LDG}.
+To do that, we measured the memory consumption of \AlgName{HeiStream}(1024k), \AlgName{HeiStream}(32k), \AlgName{Fennel} and \AlgName{LDG} on the three largest graphs (RHG1, RHG2, and uk-2007-05).
+On average, \AlgName{HeiStream}(1024k) consumes respectively $2.5GB$, $4.1GB$, and $9.9GB$ of memory to partition these graphs. while \AlgName{HeiStream}(32k) consumes $472MB$, $521MB$, and $3.7GB$, and \AlgName{Fennel} and \AlgName{LDG} use $399MB$, $401MB$, and $445MB$.
+Note that the increased amount of used memory of \AlgName{HeiStream}(1024k) is expected, since we use a fairly large buffer.
+Given the size of the graphs, we believe those required amounts of memory are more than reasonable.